 Not only does this ensure which damages are covered, it makes the renters more careful and leaves little grounds for a later dispute, a bad review, renter annoyance, or any such negative impacts.

-By clearly mentioning the damages covered on the renter’s agreement, you receive the renter’s assent to these damages at the time of signing of the agreement.
+By clearly mentioning the damages covered on the vacation rental agreement, you receive the renter’s assent to these damages at the time of signing the agreement.
 By signing the agreement, the renter gives you the legal right to charge him if the specified damages occur.

 4. When to Charge the Deposit